 - Repeat your on-campus lecture or workgroup (so all students can attend on-campus).

 - Record the lecture without the simultaneous presence of online students.
 You can focus your attention to the students in the classroom or lecture hall.
 The students who cannot come to the campus can then watch the recordings afterwards.

 - As a variation on 3.: Make slidecast recordings.
 That is, record the PowerPoint and audio via Zoom, but do not record video.
 This way, students who are not on campus can still study the most important information of a lecture afterwards.

 - Teacher online, students in the classroom.
-See this blog (Links to an external site.).
 The teacher asks students or an assistant to switch on the beamer, computer and Zoom session.

 - The teacher does not conduct a Zoom session with the VU computer and VU camera and microphone.
 Instead, students ask fellow-students to film and share the live lecture with them using their own private Zoom sessions.

 Make sure to be in your classroom at least half an hour before the start of your lecture or workgroup to check if the camera and all equipment is functioning (or present).
 Because of regular vandalism, the camera can be broken or the plugs are pulled out of the camera or computer.
 Also, because of administrative information lagging, some rooms may not have the equipment you need.

 Bring your laptop as back-up camera device - It allows you to film yourself by also logging into your own Zoom session with your laptop!
 Also, you can use the microphone of your laptop.

 Also, you could you use your mobile phone as a second camera device.
 Connect your mobile phone to the VU WIFI network, download Zoom on your mobile phone and join the Zoom session of your lecture.
 Put your mobile on a simple tripod or ask a student to hold up the camera.
 Tell your online students the name of 'the user' (your phone) by which they can access the scene the phone is filming.